riscv-admin/vector/minutes/2023/2023-07-17/README.md

 ## Ongoing work

-- Allen Baum (Esperanto) tells us about an idea he is working on for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
+- Allen Baum (Esperanto) is working on an idea for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
 This is in line with one of Esperanto's designs.
 (Allen to potentially speak on 2023-JUL-24.)

 - Guy Lemiux to talk about work on coprocessors done within his university research group, both in terms of ISA implications and communication buses.
 (To be scheduled.)